John Micco

 Micco's other major releases include Lloyd Cole's "Bad Vibes" produced by Adam Peters and mixed by Bob Clearmountain in 1993 and Robert Becker's "Shakeup" in 2001.

-From 1995-2001, Micco was the house bassist/vocalist for the Brooklyn, N.Y. based indie label, Catatonic Records.
+From 1995 to 2001, Micco was the house bassist/vocalist for the Brooklyn, N.Y. based indie label, Catatonic Records.

-Micco was a member of Cats on a Smooth Surface, the house band at The Stone Pony in Asbury Park, NJ from 1981-1983.
+Micco was a member of Cats on a Smooth Surface, the house band at The Stone Pony in Asbury Park, NJ from 1981 to 1983.
 Bruce Springsteen would regularly jam with Cats at the Stone Pony on Sunday nights, and other top area musicians would sit in as well.